Pablo-Molla-Charlez/Poisson_Image_Editing/README.md

 * The code was implemented in order to apply in one execution the technique to all the classes at the same time, generating the corresponding couples of samples (mask + anomalous images).
 The functions `poisson_edit` and `laplacian_matrix` were not modified from the original script from PPPW, however the `main`function was.
 * The parameter `offset` determines where the anomaly will be pasted, therefore, check multiple different configurations to make sure that the new anomalous image includes the anomaly, otherwise it will be coy/pasted on the background of the target image.
+* Further details and scripts can be found on the original [repository](https://github.com/PPPW/poisson-image-editing).